narendrasuhas/PalungWI38FluxSim/README.md

 # PalungWI38FluxSim

 This repository includes MATLAB scripts (and associated data file) that were used to perform flux sampling and histogram plotting ,for the work comparing WI-38 and PaLung metabolism from the labs of Prof. Lisa Tucker-Kellogg and Prof. Koji Itahana at Duke-NUS Medical School, Singapore.
+The peer-reviewed manuscript associated with the code in this package was published as Multi-omic analysis of bat versus human fibroblasts reveals altered central metabolism in the journal eLife (2024) with the following DOI - https://doi.org/10.7554/eLife.94007

 ## Requirements